Matveibos/rails_answers_and_guides/active_admin.md

 2. How you can add your model to admin page?

           rails generate active_admin:resource YourModelName
-3. How you can show only specific column?

-          # inside app/admin/book.rb add
-            index do
-              column :name
-              column :author
-              column :genre
-              column :price
-            end
 4. How you can show other name (not only column name)?

           # rewrite model class with to_s